 - Dealing only with licensed providers and brokers may reduce the fraud risk.

-- There is litigation risk since insurers may decide to not pay a claim because the policyholder lied about his health—what is referred to as clean sheeting— or that the insured took out the policy for the explicit reason to sell it to a life settlement company, especially if the policyholder sold the policy shortly after applying for it.
+- There is litigation risk since insurers may decide to not pay a claim because the policyholder lied about his health — called clean sheeting — or that the insured took out the policy for the explicit reason to sell it to a life settlement company, especially if the policyholder sold the policy shortly after applying for it.

 - Another risk is dirty sheeting, where the policyholder claims to be in worse condition than in actuality so that his policy will fetch a higher price.